Changissnz/selfinterest/README.md

 But from a fatalistic perspective, the potential is still there, and the potential must still manifest (actualize) itself (that is the "natural" course of the span of existence for the potential).
-So from a preventative standpoint, mannerism values the manner but does not guarantee courses of action labeled as vice.
+So from a preventative standpoint, mannerism values the manner but does not guarantee preventation of action chains labeled as vice.
 The potential for these alternatives still manifest itself, in the shadows rather than the light that the mannerist society of official standing thinks they have sole ownership of.
+The manner could still serve as a mask to hide the motive, and in this aspect, deception through pretense and impostor usage branches out into prevalent issues in mannerist society.
+Acquiring education in the manner is a socio-economic privilege, but education of any kind is, first and foremost, instruction.
+Through the communication of instruction used to grow awareness of the manner's existence and to nurture the practice, the one measurable performance trait that can be measured is the expression, not the understanding or acknowledgment of the reasoned virtue that produced the manner in the first place.